 The Chameleon Talent Agency represents Eastern European actors to British film producers.
-The head of the agency, Vlada Lemeshevska, talked to Kommersant UK about how to adapt to life in the world of British casting, how badly lines in foreign languages are really pronounced in British films and how to become one of the agency’s actors.
+The head of the agency, Vlada Etienvre, talked to Kommersant UK about how to adapt to life in the world of British casting, how badly lines in foreign languages are really pronounced in British films and how to become one of the agency’s actors.

 Let’s start with the basics.
 What does a talent agency do?
 In films, we’ve seen actors saying ‘Call my Agent!’.
 How does this work in practice?